 While all these examples above are from businesses outside the art world, I hope they inspire how you might design a gallery re-engagement email.

-Send three re-engagement emails over the course of a few months with different call to action messages to give your strategy the best chance.
+Send three or re-engagement emails over the course of a few months with different subject lines and call to action messages to give your strategy the best chance.
 Those who continue to be inactive after your attempts to peak their interest again should be removed from your mailing list.
 Inactive subscribers can actually hurt the deliverablity of your campaigns even to those who are active.

-The best way to keep gallery subscribers active is to ensure you are nurturing the people on your list by sending different kinds of information to their inboxes.
+Of course, the best way to keep gallery subscribers active is to ensure you are nurturing the people on your list by sending them information they actually want.
 Review all the emails you sent last year to your list as a whole.
 How much do they vary?
 What percentage of emails was something other than an invitation to visit the gallery for a show or highlighting new works.
 Keep your audience surprised and delighted with your email communications.

 Remember subject line, pre-header text and images are the most important parts of your email to get them opened.
 Depending on the email service provider you use, you may be able to create a re-engagement strategy once and then set it up to run automatically.
 Look for this marketing automation feature in email service.